Streams & Valleys is awarded $25,000 which has been allotted to:

 Randle has been a member of the Board of Directors since 2003 when he was appointed as the Acting Parks Director.
 He currently serves as the Planning and Development Director for the City of Fort Worth.
 Randle loves "the stories people tell about the tree they got 15 years ago that is now providing shade in their yard - now that is making a difference!"
 Randle also serve on the Boards of Fort Worth Credit Union, Botanic Research Institute of Texas, and Multicultural Alliance.

-Rachel joined the Mayfest Board of Directors in 2015.
+Nestor joined the Mayfest Board of Directors in 2018.

 ADVISORY COMMITTEE MEMBERS